Do you need

 When you want to test fuels, the options available today are:

-ATP and CFU testing methods are long-established tests that yield broad results, while immunoassay tests are more modern technology and more focused on fuel contaminants.
+ATP and CFU testing methods are long-established tests that yield broad results, while immunoassay antibody tests are more modern technology and more focused on fuel contaminants.
 Let’s take a look at all three.

 CFU Growth Test: a ‘catch-all’ fuel test conducted in an off-site laboratory